 There are health conditions that make it hard for your pet to lose weight like hypothyroid disease – you will want to ensure all of the above are addressed before exploring conditions that will require life long treatment.
 If you are diligently working on the above concerns and your pet is losing weight that will be a sign that other tests are needed.
 Be sure to talk this through with your vet.

-VEG is Here if Your Dog is Having an Emergency Due to Pet Obesity
+VEG Animal Hospital is Open 24 Hours if Your Dog is Having an Emergency Due to Obesity

 Based on this information, it’s easy to see why pet obesity is such a concerning issue.
 Although you may think your dog looks cute when he’s a little overweight, keep in mind that an overweight dog can quickly become an obese dog without the proper management.